delineateio/delineateio.engine/readme.md

 ## Required Secrets

 The following secrets should be stored within `./.env` directory.
 These will need to be confirmed on a user by user basis.
+These secrets are appended into the `~/.bash_file` so are available at runtime.

 ### Cloudflare Credentials